MarkMa512/rabbitmq-crl-example/README.md

 ## Existing Issue

-Despite my best attempts, owing to my limited understanding of erlang, RabbitMQ and CRL, this mechanism does not seem to be working.
+Despite my best attempts, owing to my limited understanding of erlang, RabbitMQ and CRL, the CRL mechanism does not seem to be working.

 The CRL file `issuing-client.crl.pem` is generated using the issuing-client CA, with commands `reovoke_client-2.sh` under `cert-gen`.